Home

 However, (an editorial comment),

-While I mention that debt is a burden, and you can find other sources of funds, I think scholarships and loans are mostly the way to go if you need money for school.
+While I mention that debt is a burden, and you can find other sources of funds, such as scholarships and loans are mostly the way to go if you need money for school.
 However, if you are willing to spend the time, scholarships are THE way to go.
 Loans are burdensome, the time and effort put into searching for, and applying for scholarships are worth all the trouble if you are persistent.

-In addition, pay a lot of attention to our save money painlessly in college page for some innovative and creative ways to lower your college costs.
+In addition, pay a lot of attention to our save money painlessly in college page: page for some innovative and creative ways to lower your college costs.
 We add to this site all the time, as new opportunities and ideas come along.

 This site includes names, information, and web sites where you can learn about tests that give you college credit for things you already know.
 Check these out to see if you qualify.
 Extra credit means you may be able to graduate early.